-The façade is not flat, and this makes it imposing inspite of the real width and height.
+The façade is not flat, and this makes it not excessively imposing inspite of the real width and height.
 Furthermore, a terraced garden, gently ascending from the street level to that of the front entrance above, somewhat reduces the perceived height of the building.

 Access for the public is from the northern side.
 From there the palace is possibly more imposing, for the façade comes down abruptly to the street level, differently from the front.

 The inside is by far the least convincing part of the design.
 Here you clearly perceive the ‘megalomaniac’ attitude of the Ceausescu, who asked for a building with more than 600 rooms, for which no realistic function could be imagined at that time – nor can be guessed today.
 You can see a succession of halls in diverse styles, some of which may find a place in an old railway station, some in a congress center, others in a luxury hotel, some in Buckingham Palace, a few in a church, and so on… A collection of stately rooms, some of them really immense, all lacking any focal point – a throne, a dinner table, a work of art.
 As a matter of fact, this severely oversized building is used today only for a minimal part as a governmental building.
 Most of the rooms are used for congresses, marriages, company meetings and international summits.
 But you clearly feel the place is basically uninhabited, and except for the crowds of tourists, mostly unused.

 As a part of the tour you can get access to the balcony on the front façade, from which you can enjoy a nice view of the city, and in particular of the perspective created by the boulevard ahead of the palace.